Chasing Outbreaks: Movie Screens, Meningitis Surveillance, and Meaningful Service

 Epidemic Intelligence Service Officer, Centers for Disease Control and Prevention

-July 17, 2019, Alumni, Epidemiology, MS, Disaster Relief, Engaged Learning, Epidemiology, Flint, Health Disparities, Infectious Disease, Mentorship, Michigan, Practice, Research
+July 17, 2019, Alumni, Epidemiology, MS, Disaster Relief, Engaged Learning, Epidemiology, Flint, Health Disparities, Infectious Disease, LGBT Health, Mentorship, Michigan, Practice, Research

 Academy Award-winning actor Kate Winslet has undoubtedly inspired many people to pursue a career in acting.
 As for inspiring epidemiologists?
 There's at least one: Olivia McGovern, who gives some credit to the film Contagion and Winslet's starring role for piquing her interest in the field.